ricoberger/script_exporter/README.md

 Changes from version 1.3.0:
 - The command line flag ``-web.telemetry-path`` has been removed and its value is now always ``/probe``, which is a change from the previous default of ``/metrics``.
 The path ``/metrics`` now responds with Prometheus metrics for script_exporter itself.
+- The command line flag ``-config.shell`` has been removed.
+Programs are now always run directly.

 ## Dependencies